ruby-cute/ruby-cute/examples/g5k-tutorial.md

       puts ssh.exec("cat /tmp/machine_file")
     end

-If we save and quit the editor, the code will be evaluated in `pry` context.
+If we save and quit the editor, the code will be evaluated in Pry context.
 Which will generate the following output:

     [12] pry(main)> edit -t